 There are 3 options for school and I can also tailor a session to meet your needs:

-A fun interactive music sessions to suit children at all ages that involves the use of drums, shakers, native American flute, loop pedal, didgeridoo and other instruments from around the world.
+A fun interactive music sessions to suit children at all ages that involves the use of drums, shakers, loop pedal, didgeridoo and other instruments from around the world.

-The sessions are based around play, music, singing, dancing and games to help teach life skills.
+The sessions are based around play, music, singing, dancing and games to help teach life skills such as team work, taking turns, sharing, listening and observing skills and other core values.

 Sessions are up to one hour long.